Dani-DD/inntale/README.md

 To use this app, you only need to read the following sections:

 1. INTRO
-2. INSTALLATION AND SETUP (just the first part)
+2. INSTALLATION AND SETUP (just the first part and, if you need, the "Troubleshooting" paragraph)
 3. USER INTERFACE

 The remaining sections are meant for those interested in how the app works under the hood, or who want to explore the internal logic and implementation details.